Other Books-to-Prison Programs:

 - Click here for a comprehensive list of programs and states they serve

-- How to Start Your Own Prison Book Program: By the Books Through Bars Collective in Philadelphia
+- How to Start Your Own Prison Book Program: Created in 2002 by the Books Through Bars Collective in Philadelphia

 - How to Start a Prison Books Collective: Created in 2015 by the Prison Books Collective in Durham